endeavouros-team/PKGBUILDS/welcome/Adding-own-commands.md

 <sub>*Tip (more advanced)*: take a look at file /usr/bin/eos-welcome about using bash functions in the command strings.
 </sub>

-An example field about the parameters on the command string:
+An example field about the parameters in the command string:
 <pre>
     --field=" EndeavourOS forum!web-browser!Discussions at the EndeavourOS forum":fbtn "xdg-open https://forum.endeavouros.com"
 </pre>

-Another supported (but optional) variable is `activate_own_commands_tab`.
-It specifies whether the active tab in Welcome is your personal commands (instead of Welcome's default) when Welcome is started.<br>
+Other supported (but optional) variables are
+- `activate_own_commands_tab`: specifies whether the active tab in Welcome is your personal commands (instead of Welcome's default) when Welcome is started.
+- `columns_for_own_commands`: specifies the layout (specifically: number of columns) of the buttons under the Personal Commands tab.

 For example:
 <pre>
-local activate_own_commands_tab=yes    # "yes" or "no"
+local activate_own_commands_tab=yes    # "yes" or "no" (default: no) local columns_for_own_commands=3       # a small positive number (default: 2)
 </pre>